Umuzi-org/ACN-syllabus/content/projects/data-science-specific/statistical-thinking/_index.md

 14. Since neither forested land area nor protected area is normally distributed, we will need to log transform these variables in order to calculate a correlation coefficient.
 Log transform the variables and show the transformed distributions in a histogram.

 15. Using the `pearsonr` function from the `scipy.stats` module, calculate the Pearson correlation coefficient (and its corresponding p value) to determine the nature of the relationship between proportion of land area covered by forest and the percentage of area protected (as measured in 1990 and log transformed).
+Save this answer in a variable called `pearson_correlation_coefficient_1990`.
 See `help(pearsonr)` for help on this function.

   - Interpret the size and direction of the correlation statistic.
   - Is the relationship statistically significant?
 Report the appropriate statistic(s) to support your answer.

 16. Calculate the Spearman Rank-Order Correlation Coefficient.
 This test only looks at the _order_ of the categories, not the _values_.
+Save this answer in a variable called `spearman_correlation_coefficient_1990`.
 The Spearman Rank-Order Coefficient is therefore not influenced by non-normality of variables or outliers.
 How do the results of this test compare the results of the Pearson's correlation?

 ## Instructions for reviewer